 Once the water is at a rolling boil, add in brown rice pasta and cook for approximately 10 minutes or until al dente.
 Add frozen peas to the boiling water during the last minute of cooking.

-Add the sauce and 1/2 cups of pasta water to start and stir to combine with the noodles and peas over low heat on the stovetop.
+Add the sauce and a 1/2 cup of pasta water to start and stir to combine with the noodles and peas over low heat on the stovetop.
 Stir constantly to allow the noodles to get coated, adding more pasta water as necessary to create a creamy consistency.
 Don't heat for longer than 2 to 3 minutes.

 Find the Tinkyada Brown Rice Spirals used in this recipe.